Heterogeneous domain adaptation: An unsupervised approach: Heterogeneous Unsupervised domain adaptation

 \textbf{Model (GLG)}.
 The model GLG aims to find $U_s\in \mathbb{R}^{r\times m}$, $U_t\in \mathbb{R}^{r\times n}$ to minimize the cost function $J_1$, as defined in \eqref{eq: costI}, while $f_s(X_s) = X_sU_s^T$ and $f_t(X_t) = X_tU_t^T$ are LMMs.
 GLG is expressed as

 $f_s(X_s)$ and $f_t(X_t)$ are the new instances corresponding to $X_s$ and $X_t$ in the homogeneous representations with a dimension of $r$.
 Knowledge is then transferred between $f_s(X_s)$ and $f_t(X_t)$ using GFK.
-Figure \ref{fig: main_flow} illustrates GLG's process.

-Admittedly, LMMs are somewhat restrictive map because all elements in the U must be positive numbers.
-However, we use LMMs to prevent negative transfers that can significantly reduce prediction accuracy in the target domain.
+Admittedly, LMMs are somewhat restrictive maps because all elements in the $U$ must be positive numbers.
+However, we use LMMs to prevent negative transfers, which can significantly prevent very low prediction accuracy in the target domain.
 From the perspective of the entire transfer process, an LMM, as a positive map, is the only map that can help construct the homogeneous representations ($V_{He}=V_{Ho}$ and $D_{He}=D_{Ho}$).
-The GFK model provides the second map, which does not have such rigid restrictions and makes $V_{Ho}<V_{He}$ and $D_{Ho}<D_{He}$.
+The GFK model provides the second map, which does not have such rigid restrictions and brings two homogeneous representations closer.
 Hence, the composite map (LMM+GFK) does not carry rigid restrictions and can therefore handle more complex problems.
-LMMs ensure correctness, thus avoiding negative transfer, and the GFK model (or another HoUDA model developed in future work) improves the ability to transfer knowledge.
-Following theorem demonstrates that GFK is a degenerate of the GLG model. \begin{mythm}[degeneracy of GLG] Given the source domain $\mathbf{D_s}=(X_s, Y_s)$ and the heterogeneous and unlabeled target domain $\mathbf{D_s}=(X_t)$, if two domains are homogeneous ($m=n$), then the GLG model degenerates into the GFK model. \end{mythm} \begin{proof} Proving this theorem only requires proving that the optimized $U_s^*$ and $U_t^*$ in the GLG model are identical matrixes when $m=n$.
-In terms of Theorem \ref{thm: metric}, it is obvious that $\mathcal{D}((S_{X_s^\delta},S_{X_t^\delta}),(S_{X_s^\delta},S_{X_t^\delta}))=0$.
-So, if $f_s(X_s)=X_s$ and $f_t(X_t) = X_t$, then we have $J_1=0$ (when $m=n$,$\lambda_s=\lambda_t=0$), which results in the optimal GLG model.
+LMMs ensure correctness, thus avoiding negative transfer, and the GFK model improves the ability to transfer knowledge.
+The following theorem demonstrates the relationship between GFK and GLG. \begin{mythm}[degeneracy of GLG] Given the source domain $\mathbf{D_s}=(X_s, Y_s)$ and the heterogeneous and unlabeled target domain $\mathbf{D_s}=(X_t)$, if two domains are homogeneous ($m=n$), then the GLG model degenerates into the GFK model. \end{mythm}